Amazon Editors' favorite summer reads

 Something went wrong.
 Please try your request again later.

-The Beaten Track: A Page-turning Psychological Thriller with a Dark Obsession and a Travel Adventure (International Psychological Suspense) Kindle Edition
+The Beaten Track: An Obsessive Page-turning Psychological Thriller with a Travel Adventure (International Psychological Suspense) Kindle Edition

 A backpacker.
 A stalker.
 A dream that turns into a nightmare.